 When ranking our favorite fitness bike brands, we considered criteria like:

 - Special Features

-Below, you’ll find our selections for the best alternatives to the Peloton.
+Below, you’ll find our selections for the best alternatives to the Peloton, and best exercise bikes in general.
 In addition, we’ll share some of our favorite fitness apps, which let you recreate the spin class experience at home — for a lot less money.

 1. NordicTrack Cycling Bikes